EricHuang49/my-page/content/publication/precautionary_mismatch/index.md

 publication: ""
 publication_short: ""

 abstract: How does wealth affect the extent to which the "right" workers are matched with the "right" jobs?
-Using the NLSY data, we document that wealth-poor workers are more mismatched with their jobs.
+Using the NLSY79 and O*NET, we document that wealth-poor workers are more mismatched with their jobs.
 We develop a model featuring worker and firm heterogeneity, search frictions, and incomplete markets.
-Workers and firms face a trade-off between the speed and payoff of forming a match.
-A lack of wealth induces workers to weigh this trade-off in favor of finding a job faster due to precautionary motives, leading to a higher degree of mismatch.
-We call this phenomenon "precautionary mismatch" and show that it leads to substantial within-type earnings and productivity gaps between the wealth-rich and the wealth-poor, especially among high-skilled workers.
+Workers and firms jointly face a trade-off between the speed and payoff of forming a match.
+A lack of wealth induces workers to trade off wages for finding a job faster due to precautionary motives, which in turn gives a wider range of firms the incentive to match.
+We refer to this phenomenon as "precautionary mismatch" and show that it leads to substantial within-type earnings and productivity gaps between the wealth-rich and the wealth-poor, especially among high-skilled workers.
 We estimate that total output would be 3% higher in the US if all employed workers were allocated to the right jobs.
-In a quantitative experiment, we find that wealth transfers from the old to young labor market entrants reduce within-type earnings and productivity gaps, improve sorting, and enhance labor productivity.
-Most of the productivity effect comes from decreased under-employment of high-skilled workers.
+In a quantitative experiment, we find that wealth transfers from incumbent workers to young labor market entrants reduce within-type earnings and productivity inequality, improve sorting, and enhance labor productivity.
+Most of the productivity increase comes from reduced under-employment of high-skilled workers.

 # Summary.
 An optional shortened abstract.
 summary: "Presented at (selected):  Penn, NIPFP-IIPF Conference on Public Finance, CMES 2021, SED 2021, Dale T. Mortensen Centre Conference, Conference in Honor of Juan J. Dolado, Essex/RHUL/Bristol Junior Search and Matching Workshop, St. Louis Fed, Warwick Economics PhD Conference, WUSTL Economic Graduate Student Conference, Trans-Atlantic Doctoral Conference"